player2I0/wildsio/README.md

 # Wilds.io game

-To play the game, clone this repository and place on a web server.
+To play the game, clone this repository and place it on a web server.
 You may need to [setup the game server](https://github.com/player2I0/openwilds) first.